spacetelescope/drizzlepac/doc/source/astrometry.rst

 Choosing a WCS
 ---------------
 The **only** WCS solution that gets used to perform coordinate transformations on the pixel values will be the 'active' or 'primary' WCS associated with the WCSNAME keyword.
-The pipeline generated products will include an active WCS which the pipeline specifies as the *best* available WCS as the 'active' given the information used at the time of processing.
+The pipeline generated products will include an active WCS which the pipeline specifies as the *best* available WCS given the information used at the time of processing.
 However, this default 'active' WCS may not be appropriate for all science, so this WCS may need to be replaced by one of the other WCSs instead to best support the analysis necessary for the research.

 Dependent Packages
 ^^^^^^^^^^^^^^^^^^^^
 Working with the WCS solutions and headerlets gets performed using `STWCS package <https://stwcs.readthedocs.io/en/latest/>`_.
-Examples of how to work with this package will assume that the user has already installed this package into their working Python environment and have started a python shell.
+Examples of how to work with this package will assume that the user has already installed this package into their working Python environment and has started a python shell.
 In addition, the following example relies on the Astropy IO package to work with the FITS headers and extensions.

 Finally, the example described here will rely on additional functionality included in the V3.2.0 or later of the Drizzlepac package.
 These new functions support the generation of drizzle combined products which have been aligned to an astrometric standard catalog such as GAIA DR2.